About Asbestos

 • Electricians are exposed to asbestos from insulation products and electrical components.

-Asbestos Exposure and Veterans
+How Asbestos Exposure Affects Veterans

 Although the military largely stopped using asbestos in the late 1970s, ships, living quarters, and vehicles still contain the material.
 Veterans may have also been exposed while serving in another country.